-Secondary teachers are subject specialists, so as an NQT, ensuring your subject knowledge is strong and in-depth is key to your development throughout teacher training, as well as securing your first permanent post.
-NQTs should feel at ease teaching across Key Stage 3 and 4, and confident in dealing with challenges such as difficult behaviour.
+Secondary teachers are subject specialists, so as an NQT / ECT, ensuring your subject knowledge is strong and in-depth is key to your development throughout teacher training, as well as securing your first permanent post.
+As an NQT / ECT you should feel at ease teaching across Key Stage 3 and 4 (potentially Key Stage 5) and confident in dealing with challenges such as difficult behaviour.

 Every school will be different with many factors contributing to your experience.
 Your journey to the school, lesson observation, and meeting your potential line manager and Head of Department can all impact your decision.

-When preparing for your interview: be thorough.
+When preparing for your interview, be thorough.
 Get the basics right and have confidence in your ability.
-Schools are looking for NQTs with real potential, those who show promise and can add value to their team.
+Schools are looking for NQT / ECT’s with real potential, those who show promise and can add value to their team.

 We have vacancies for: